CHARLOTTE WRITERS CLUB, INC.

 2.5.
 Executive Committee.
 The Board of Directors, by resolution adopted by a majority of the total number of directors then in office, may designate an Executive Committee and one or more other committees, each to consist of two or more directors, which committees, to the extent provided in such resolution, shall have and may exercise the authority of the Board of Directors in the management of the Club except as expressly prohibited by law.

 2.6.
 Advisory Board.
-The Board of Directors may establish an Advisory Board consisting of distinguished writers and other distinguished persons from business and industry and other community and regional leaders, to advise, guide and promote the club’s activities and services to the community.
+Each year, the Board of Directors shall establish an Advisory Board consisting of all members of the Standing Committees and such at-large members as the Board may choose to appoint, including any club member or any non-club members who are distinguished writers and other distinguished persons from business and industry and other community and regional leaders, and the Board shall meet with the Advisory Board from time to time during the year as determined by the Board to advise, guide and promote the club’s activities and services to the community.

 2.7.
 Historian.
 The President may nominate and the Board may appoint a Historian, for an indefinite term, terminable, however, at the request of either the Historian or the Board.
 The Historian shall be in charge of and maintain custody of the historical records such as scrapbooks and other records of the Club, and add to those records from time to time so as to preserve for posterity the activities and traditions of the Club.
 The Historian shall make a report to the Board from time to time relative to the availability of records, which shall be made accessible to the officers, the Directors and the General Membership.
 The Board shall arrange with the Historian periodically for scrapbooks and other records available for special purposes or at specified meetings or other special events.
 The Historian shall be an ex officio member of the Board.

 2.8.
 Standing Committees.
-The Board may establish standing committees to which it may delegate specific duties and responsibilities in carrying out the activities, purposes and activities of the Club.
-Each such standing committee shall ordinarily be chaired by an officer or director of the Club designated by the president.
+Each year, the Board shall establish standing committees on the Advisory Board and shall appoint chairs or co-chairs for those committees to which it shall delegate specific duties and responsibilities in carrying out certain activities, purposes and activities of the Club.
+Each such standing committee may be chaired or co-chaired by a director of the Club along with an appointed member of the Advisory Board or may be chaired or co-chaired by one or more appointed members of the Advisory Board with liason support from a director of the Club.
 Such committees may include but shall not be limited to a Program Committee, a Contest Committee, a Newsletter Committee, a Budget and Finance Committee, a Workshop Committee, a Conference Committee, a Social Committee, a Nominating Committee, a Membership Committee, a Reception Committee, Public Relations and Publicity Committee.
-Upon the establishment of any such committee, the Board of Directors shall define in writing in an Appendix of these Bylaws the scope of its duties and responsibilities, and any rules and regulations may be modified from time to time in writing by the Board of Directors.
+Upon the establishment of any such committee, the Board of Directors shall define in writing in Policies and Procedures the scope of its duties and responsibilities, and any rules and regulations applicable thereto, which may be modified from time to time in writing by the Board of Directors.
+Committee members shall be appointed to one or two year terms as agreed to by the Board and the appointed member and may serve successive terms at the pleasure of the Board.
+Committee members also may serve on more than one committee.

 2.9.
 Ad Hoc Committees.
 The Board of Directors may establish from time to time other and additional special committees for special limited purposes, whereupon the membership, function and purposes of such committees shall be reduced to writing and recorded in the minutes of the meeting or meetings at which such action is taken.